15 impulse control games that turn any hyper dog Into your dream pet

 Playing games like fetch can amp up an already hyper dog.

-It’ll take time for your dog to understand he only gets the ball or frisbee if he sits and doesn’t bark.
+It will take time for your dog to understand that he only gets the ball or frisbee if he sits and doesn’t bark.

 Try this game to help your dog relax and control impulses to engage in other behaviors.

-It’s important to ignore your dog’s bad behavior, no matter how tempting it is to give in.
+Ignoring your dog’s bad behavior is essential, no matter how tempting it is to give in.

 If he’s barking, chewing on the leash, or pulling you around, wait it out.

-Eventually, he’ll settle down, and you can praise them and give them a treat.
+Eventually, he’ll settle down, and you can praise them and give him a treat.

-Your dog will learn to lie down and chill on cue with enough practice.
+Your dog will learn to lie down and chill on cue with enough repetitions.

-Make your dog sit or be in a down position when you meet someone.
+Make your dog sit or sit down when you meet someone.

 Be quiet (stop barking)